 - a fluorescent light that attracts insects (usually ultraviolent light)

-- wire grids inside the casing and around the light which carry an electric charge
+- wire electric grids inside the casing and around the light

 - a transformer to create an electric charge

 Occasionally, there are a few additional lure components to try to assist in drawing insects near.